Telepictures: Lorimar-Telepictures

-Purchase by Warner Communications
+Purchase by Warner Communications and rebrand as Telepictures Productions (1988–present)

-In 1987, Lorimar Television was created as a separate production entity of Lorimar Telepictures.
+In 1987, Lorimar Television was created as a separate production entity of Lorimar-Telepictures.
 Around this time, the company purchased a 9% stake in Warner Communications (now Warner Bros.
 Discovery), which set off talks about a possible merger between two entertainment entities.
 The following year, Warner Communications finally purchased the company.
 Lorimar Television became a separate subsidiary of Warner Bros.
 Television Studios until 1993, while Lorimar-Telepictures unit was folded into Warner Bros.
 Television Distribution.
 Telepictures became Telepictures Productions in 1990, a producer of syndicated programming that Warner Bros.
 Television would distribute.
 Later on that year, David Salzman, founding partner left Lorimar to start Warner-affiliated production company with Millennium Productions, covering affiliated houses like Lorimar Television and Telepictures Productions.

 Beginning in 1994, certain Telepictures shows, such as Extra, were co-produced by then-sister company Time Inc., under the name Time-Telepictures Television.
 Most shows produced by them bore a copyright for "TTT West Coast", while Sports Illustrated videos released during the timeframe bore a copyright for "TTT East Coast" instead.
 The joint venture ceased in 2003 and TTT productions were brought under the main Telepictures name.

 In 2004, John Rieber and Alex Duda via Streamroller Entertainment set up an overall deal with the Telepictures company.

-Telepictures Distribution
+Telepictures Distribution (1995–2003)

 In 1995, Time Warner Entertainment formed Telepictures Distribution as a division of Warner Bros.
 Domestic Television Distribution, running over the oversight of then-EVP Scott Carlin.
 The company distributed non-Warner Bros. produced programming to which the syndication rights have been licensed to Warner and/or Turner as well as Warner properties.

-Upon Time Warner's purchase of Turner in 1996, some of the key assets of Turner Program Services was folded into the company.
+Upon Time Warner's purchase of Turner in 1996, some of the key assets of Turner Program Services were folded into the company.

 In 2003, Telepictures Distribution was folded into Warner Bros.
-Television Distribution.
+Domestic Television Distribution.